Otodus: Size estimation

 The fossils of Otodus sharks indicate that they were very large macro-predatory sharks.
 The largest known teeth of O. obliquus measure about 104 mm in height.
 The vertebral centrum of this species are over 12.7 cm (5 inch) wide.
 Scientists suggest that O. obliquus would have measured about 8–9 m long.
 Other species were much larger, with O. auriculatus, O. angustidens and O. chubutensis being estimated to have reached maximum body lengths of 9.5 m, 11–12 m and 13.5 m, respectively.
-The largest species, O. megalodon, was estimated to have reached a maximum body length of approximately 20.3 m.
+Studies estimating the maximum body length of O. megalodon have varied, stating measurements ranging from approximately 20.3 m to 24.3 m (80 ft).

 Growth and reproduction

 Comparative studies of the centrum radii and growth rings on the vertebrae of O. obliquus and the extant great white shark through X-rays have concluded that the sizes of the vertebrae at birth are similar, meaning that the offspring of both species would have the same size (between 1.1 and 1.6 m in length); they also revealed that they grew at the same rate until reaching 10 years of age, during which O. obliquus would have become sexually mature and attained a growth rate faster than that of the extant great white shark.
 A sexually mature individual of O. obliquus would have measured about 4 m long.
 Like the extant great white shark, it is likely that males could have reached sexual maturity earlier than females.

 O. angustidens also had a faster growth rate than the extant great white shark, while O. auriculatus and the extant great white shark had a similar growth rate.
 O. megalodon had a much faster growth rate (nearly two times that of the extant great white), but likely had an extremely delayed sexual maturity based on the result of the study that the slowing or cessation of somatic growth in megalodon occurred around 25 years of age.

 Like contemporaneous sharks, at least two species of Otodus (O. angustidens and O. megalodon) made use of nursery areas to birth their young in, specifically warm-water coastal environments with large amounts of food and protection from predators.
-A possible reproduction area of O. obliquus has been discovered in the Ganntour basin, Morocco.
+A possible nursery area of O. obliquus has been discovered in the Ganntour basin, Morocco.